jamie-brannan/hundred-days-swift/15__consolidationV/d050__notes.md

   - [x]  adding an item by taking a photo
   - [x]  add photoItem to the table
   - [x]  associating text with photo (immediately after taking it)
-  - [ ]  add a detailed view of the photo on table-cell click
+  - [x]  add a detailed view of the photo on table-cell click
+  - [ ]  save photos to user defaults (so you can pass data between menu table and view)
+  - [ ]  add share feature to detail view (therefore get photo to show up and be retrieved)
+  - [ ]  find out how to add system icons as [`UIBarButtonItem`](https://developer.apple.com/design/human-interface-guidelines/carplay/icons-and-images/system-icons/)
+  - [ ]  make custom table view cells

 ### Adding an item by taking a photo